Villa Teman – Luxury villas, secluded and convenient.

 - Website: villateman.com

-- Pool: Each villa features a private pool, so there is no communal pool.
+- Pool: Each villa features a private pool, so there is no common pool.

 - Spa & Fitness Center: Not expected or provided in this sort of small villa complex in Lovina.